MacNMac/nn-generative/README.md

 If you want to train a total different model, you can delete the 'AI_MODEL.keras' and run the 'generative.py' code.
 It'll automatically trains a new one depending your likings.
 ### How to modify:
-You can change these settings such as 'bestPredictedWords' or the 'LSTM' value
+You can change these settings such as 'bestPredictedWords', 'batch_size' or the 'LSTM' value
 ```python
 bestPredictedWords = 10
 ```